FOREX-Dollar near 6-wk high as sovereign debt crisis dominates

 "Given the funding shortage in the dollar, the dollar is unlikely to fall much at least until the end of the year."

-The dollar index held steady in Asia at 78.34, near a six-week high of 78.516 hit overnight, as European and U.S. stocks skidded and funds fled to Treasuries.
+The dollar index held steady in Asia, standing at 78.33, near a six-week high of 78.516 hit overnight, as European and U.S. stocks skidded and funds fled to Treasuries.
+It was last at 78.352.

-Stress in the dollar money market showed no sign of abating, with the cost of swapping the euro and the yen for dollars still on the rise.

-The one-year dollar/yen currency swap spread rose to a new peak of 77 basis points, surpassing the previous record hit in 2008, while the three-month euro/dollar swap spread rose to 140 basis points, the highest level since late 2008.

 The dollar hardly budged after ratings firm Fitch repeated that a failure by a U.S. congressional committee to reach agreement on the country's deficit would likely result in a negative rating action -- most likely a revision of the rating outlook to Negative, rather than a downgrade.